tani/vim-jetpack/README.md

   }
   ```

-### Is it possible to isntall plugins if they are not installed?
+### Is it possible to install plugins if they are not installed?

 Yes, you can.
 We have `jetpack#names()` and `jetpack#tap()`
 to retrieve a list of plugin names and check the availability.